syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-customization.md

 ### Initial visible maximum

-The [`visibleMaximum`] property is used to set the initial minimum visible range of an axis.
+The [`visibleMaximum`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/NumericAxis/initialVisibleMaximum.html) property defines the highest data point finally displayed on an axis.
 When panning is enabled, you can pan to the actual maximum range of an axis.
-This property work's only at the load time, use axis onRendererCreated callback to dynamically update this property.
+This property only works at load time.
+Use the controller to programmatically change the visible maximum.

 {% tabs %}
 {% highlight dart hl_lines="8" %}